techservicesillinois/aws-enterprise-vpc/UPGRADING.md

 # Upgrading Hints

-**WARNING**: upgrading existing IaC deployments to a new version of aws-enterprise-vpc in place is non-trivial, and may disrupt services in your VPC!
+**WARNING**: upgrading existing IaC deployments to a new version of `aws-enterprise-vpc` in place is non-trivial, and may disrupt services in your VPC!

-The safer and more comfortable alternative is to create a new VPC (see "Multiple VPCs" in [README.md]), migrate your applications, and then decommission the old VPC.
+The safer and more comfortable alternative is to create a new VPC (see "Multiple VPCs" in [README.md](README.md)), migrate your applications, and then decommission the old VPC.

-In practice, in-place upgrades are often achievable _if_ you are careful and understand what you're doing, but this requires significantly more expertise than the original deployment.
-This document is a "word to the wise", not a reliable formula.
+In practice, in-place upgrades are often achievable _if_ you are careful and understand what you're doing, but this requires significantly more operator expertise than the original deployment.  **This document is a "word to the wise", not a foolproof recipe.**

 The basic idea:
   1. Before doing anything else, re-run `terraform plan` in each environment; there should be no changes.